v-jaroslav/RISC-V-OS1-Kernel/README.md

 - Every thread has two stacks, one for the user level privilege, and another for kernel operations.
 - It supports standard input / output through UART protocol.
 - It suuports semaphores, a primitive for synchronization, and many other things which you can checkout in the table below.
+- It has protection against executing privileged instructions in user mode.
 - The kernel does all of this with a single CPU core.